deependujha/go-codes/docs/02-intermediate/01-concurrency/02-context-in-go.md

 - It’s an empty context and acts as the root of any context tree.
 - Typically used at the **top level** (e.g., in `main()` or request handlers).

+!!! info ""
+	- A default, empty context with no deadlines or values.
+	- Used when you don’t have an existing context to pass but still need one.
+	- Commonly used in main functions, tests, and top-level functions.

 ```go
 ctx := context.Background()
 ```